Kirk McCarty

-Kirkland McCarty (born October 12, 1995) is an American professional baseball pitcher for the SSG Landers of the KBO League.
-He has played in Major League Baseball (MLB) for the Cleveland Guardians.
+Kirkland McCarty (born October 12, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Guardians, in the KBO League for the SSG Landers, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 High school and college

 McCarty went to Oak Grove High School in Hattiesburg, Mississippi, where he played baseball.
 He was an effective hitter and pitcher in high school, as he hit to a .364 batting average and pitched to a 25–3 record in his high school career.
 He committed to Southern Miss to play college baseball before the 2015 college baseball season.
 McCarty worked as both a starter and reliever as a freshman, compiling a 4–1 record and a 4.09 earned run average.
 Starting with his sophomore season, he played with future Guardians teammate Nick Sandlin.
 McCarty recorded an 8–1 record and a 3.16 ERA, while leading the Southern Miss team in strikeouts with 89.
-After his sophomore season, he played summer Baseball for the Orleans Firebirds of the Cape Cod League, throwing for a 2–1 record with a 1.99 ERA.
+After his sophomore season in 2016, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod League, throwing for a 2–1 record with a 1.99 ERA.
 He became solely a starter for his junior season, pitching to a 3.52 ERA, a 10–2 record, and 103 strikeouts across 17 starts.

 Career

-Cleveland Indians/Guardians
+Cleveland Indians / Guardians

 McCarty was drafted by the Cleveland Indians with the 222nd overall pick in the 7th round of the 2017 Major League Baseball draft.

 McCarty signed for a $250,000 signing bonus on June 24, 2017, forgoing his senior season at Southern Miss.
 He pitched for the Mahoning Valley Scrappers during the rest of 2017, going 2–2 with an earned run average of 1.85 while working as both a starter and a reliever.
 He pitched for the Lake County Captains and the Lynchburg Hillcats in 2018, becoming a full–time starter.
 He pitched to a 5–11 record and a 4.06 earned run average across 146 1/3 innings for both teams.
 For Lynchburg in 2019, he pitched to a 3–7 record with a 5.66 earned run average across 13 starts.
 He pitched for the Mesa Solar Sox in the Arizona Fall League after the minor league season was over.

-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+McCarty did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He spent the 2021 season with the Triple-A Columbus Clippers.
 After beginning the 2022 season with Columbus, the Guardians selected McCarty's contract as a COVID-19 replacement player on April 20, 2022.
-He made his major league debut on April 24, 2022, and was returned to the minor leagues the following day.
-The Guardians selected McCarty's contract once more on May 8, 2022.

-McCarty was designated for assignment by the Guardians on July 3, 2022.
+He made his major league debut on April 24, 2022, and was returned to Columbus the following day.
+The Guardians selected McCarty's contract once more on May 8.
+McCarty was designated for assignment following the promotion of Alex Young on July 3.